-The overriding purpose of each of these documents is to ensure that your wishes about your estate, health care, and the handling of your financial affairs are known and followed by a trusted representative you select.
+The overriding purpose of each of these documents is to make sure that your wishes about your estate, health care, and the handling of your financial affairs are known and followed by a trusted representative you select.

 Will and trust

-Even though you have a trust, your attorney may recommend you also have a type of will referred to as a pour-over will.
-Pour-over wills direct that any assets you own at the time of death that aren’t held in trust shall be transferred to and distributed according to the provisions of the trust.
+Even though you have a trust, your attorney may recommend that you also have a type of will referred to as a pour-over will.
+A Pour-over will direct that any assets you own at the time of death that aren’t held in trust shall be transferred to and distributed according to the trust's provisions.
 An example would be an asset acquired after the trust was signed that you didn’t get around to transferring into the trust.

 Durable power of attorney